Czesiek1701/Prototype-of-RC-car-ATMEGA382P/README.md

   - bearings
   - wheels

-Future plan is to made construction with my 3D printer and upgrade control code.
+Future plan is to made construction with my 3D printer,upgrade control code and reduce the size of wires.